oracle-livelabs/goldengate/ggs-to-ogg/extract/extract.md

 6. Click **Next**.

-7. In the Extract Parameters screen, add the following to the text area:
+7. In the Extract Parameters screen, add a new line, and then paste the following to the text area:

     ```
     <copy>Table SRC_OCIGGLL.*;</copy>